Brentwood-Darlington, Portland, Oregon

 Brentwood-Darlington is a neighborhood on the southern edge of Portland, Oregon, bordering SE 45th Avenue to the west, SE Duke Street to the north, and SE 82nd Avenue to the east.
 The county line separating Multnomah County from Clackamas County forms most of the neighborhood's (and the city's) southern boundary, though small portions of the neighborhood and the city extend into Clackamas County.
 (Conversely, some areas in the neighborhood in Multnomah County are outside Portland city limits.)
 Roughly, the southern boundary is SE Harney Drive on the eastern one-fourth, and SE Clatsop Street on the other three-quarters.

 The Brentwood-Darlington Neighborhood Association dates to 1974 when it was founded as the Errol Heights Improvement Association, serving the neighborhoods of Errol Heights, Brentwood, Darlington, Harney Park, Woodmere, and Crystal Springs.
 In 2013, the Brentwood-Darlington Neighborhood Association held a 'visioning' process to determine future plans for the neighborhood.

 The neighborhood is home to several large scale urban gardening projects, including the Brentwood Community Garden, which was improved and expanded in 2010 through a grant from The Home Depot and Fiskars.
 It is also home to the Portland State University Learning Gardens Laboratory.

 Brentwood-Darlington includes Brentwood Park (1951), Errol Heights Natural Area (1966), and Hazeltine Park (2001), which was named after longtime neighborhood resident and leader, Dick Hazeltine.

 Demographics

+In 2020, 13,536 lived in Brentwood-Darlington.
+67% of people identified as white, 12.8% as Asian, 5.0% as Black or African American, 3.5% as American Indian or Alaska Native, 0.8% as Native Hawaiian or Pacific Islander, and 11.2% as some other race.
+13.9% identified as Hispanic or Latino.
+The median age in Boise was 37.6.
+The median household income was listed at $69,000 and 22% of the neighborhood was covered by tree canopy.
+67% of residents voted in the 2020 general election.

-As of the 2010 Census Brentwood-Darlington has a population of 12,994.
-The resents of the area identify as 72.0% White, 10.4% Asian, 3.6% Black, 1.6% American Indian, and 5.4% are mixed race.
-Of the population 13.9% identify as Hispanic or Latino.
+As of the 2010 census, Brentwood-Darlington had a population of 12,994.
+The residents of the area identified as 72.0% White, 10.4% Asian, 3.6% Black, 1.6% American Indian, and 5.4% are mixed race.
+Of the population, 13.9% identify as Hispanic or Latino.